Onkarsus13/Diff_SceneEraser/README.md

 This is the trained model for the controlnet-stablediffusion for the scene text eraser.
-We have to customised the pipeline for the controlnet-stablediffusion-inpaint
+We have to customized the pipeline for the controlnet-stablediffusion-inpaint

-To trianing the model we had use the SCUT-Ensnet dataset
+To training the model we had to use the SCUT-Ensnet dataset

 Installation

 `pip install -e ".[torch]`

-You can able to get the changes in the official repositoy
+You can get the changes in the official repositoy

 Inference